 psexec \\remoteComputer command

-and the /admin
+and the mstsc /admin

-give you advanced control over remote systems.
+command give you more control over remote computers.